top of page

 Kligman’s (2024) Heart Strong Work: Improving Workplace Culture champions the role of vulnerability in leading workplaces guided by principles of restorative practices and relational leadership.
 This workshop is a response to this call for intrapersonal leader growth as a component of organizational culture change consistent with restorative practices.
 Workshop participants will, after some brief grounding in key concepts, engage in cooperative inquiry centered on these questions: How might a transformative, arts-based leadership development program support individual growth in displaying vulnerability and embracing other authentic relationship-building qualities in the workplace?
 What models are available and what is their usefulness?
 Participants will seek answers through hands-on exploration that includes engaging with works of visual art in relation to the theme of leader vulnerability.
 The arts-based activities will employ a model that synthesizes elements drawn from scholarly literature on arts-based leadership development, aesthetics, adult transformative learning theory, perspective transformation through art, restorative practices, and restorative justice.
 Participants will have opportunities for shared reflection on the potential value of the transformative arts-based leadership development model and how it could be applied in their own professional contexts.

-• By Nicholas Lo and Megan Poh
+• By Celine Ng and Megan Poh

 Milestone Prison Visit is a new initiative by Life Community Services Society, to collaborate with The Singapore Prison Service (SPS) to support children and youth to either restore or remain connected with their parent/s in prison to foster parent and child connection and emotional healing.
 Research has shown that the child is often the one locked in a second prison where there is sense of shame and guilt over the parental incarceration.
 When left unsupported, the child will develop low self-esteem, loss in desire to study or do well in school and potentially become anti-social.